SpamExperts/mobile-app/tests/README.md

 ```
 ### Update
 Some tests have .json files attached to them.
 They take their testing data from there.
-Input data need updated in the .json file.
+Input data needs updated in the .json files.